tiffanyj41/hermes/docs/using_notebook.md

 # How to use iPython Notebook

 1. Install Anaconda
-2. Launch Anaconda luncher
+2. Launch Anaconda launcher
 3. Launch ipython-notebook
 4. Create an iPython profile for use with PySpark
   1. Make sure you have exported PySpark classes to your python path and build Apache Spark.
      To export PySpark classes, add the following to your ~/.bash_profile: